 The sales of military products experience seasonal variations because the Israeli Ministry of Defense frequently delays project approvals until near the end of the fiscal year.
 Therefore, new orders to the military suppliers, including Enertec, are delayed until the second half of the year.
-In addition, some of our customers require increased deliveries during the last weeks of the year in order to fulfill contractual delivery obligations to their own customers.
-As a result, we often experience an increase in our fourth quarter sales relative to sales in other quarters.
+When this happens, it negatively affects our sales volume for the first and second quarters of the year.
+In addition, some of our customers push for increased deliveries during the last weeks of the year in order to fulfill contractual delivery obligations to their own customers.
+This often causes an upward spike in our fourth quarter sales.